 The Company is a calendar year-end company.
 With respect to its Global Ceramic Segment, the second quarter typically sees higher net sales, followed by the third and first quarters, while the fourth quarter shows weaker net sales.
-For the Global Ceramic Segment's operating income, generally, the second quarter typically produces higher net sales followed by moderate third and fourth quarters, and a weaker first quarter.
-For the Flooring NA Segment's operating income, historically, the third quarter shows stronger earnings, followed by moderate third and fourth quarters, and a weaker first quarter.
-The Flooring ROW Segment's second quarter historically produces higher net sales followed by moderate fourth and third quarters, and a weaker first quarter.
+For the Global Ceramic Segment's operating income, generally, the second quarter shows stronger earnings, followed by third and first quarters, and the fourth quarter shows weaker earnings.
+The Flooring NA Segment's second quarter typically produces higher net sales followed by moderate third and fourth quarters, and a weaker first quarter.
+For the Flooring NA Segment's operating income, historically, the third quarter shows stronger earnings, followed by second and fourth quarters, and a weaker first quarter.
+The Flooring ROW Segment's operating income, generally, the second quarter shows stronger earnings, followed by moderate fourth and third quarters, and a weaker first quarter.
 For the Flooring ROW Segment's operating income, generally, the second quarter shows stronger earnings, followed by first and third quarters, and the fourth quarter shows weaker earnings.

-During 2020 and 2021, the COVID-19 pandemic created volatility in the global economy, led to unpredictable economic activity and impacted the supply chain for raw materials and sourced finished goods.
-The COVID-19 pandemic might impact normal seasonality trends in 2022, but the extent and duration of such impact cannot be predicted.
+The COVID-19 pandemic has created volatility in the global economy, has led to unpredictable economic activity and has impacted the supply chain for raw materials and sourced finished goods.
+The COVID-19 pandemic and the global economic slowdown may impact normal seasonality trends in 2022, but the extent and duration of such impacts cannot be predicted.